 Professional activities have included membership on the Credentialing Committee of the American Association for Music Therapy (AAMT), transition Representative on the Clinical Training Committee of AAMT, and member of the Board of Directors of the Certification Board for Music Therapy (CBMT).
 I am currently a Trustee of Nordoff-Robbins International (NRI), which protects the intellectual property, ethos and moral code of the work of Nordoff and Robbins.

-More recently, I expanded my academic experience, serving as Adjunct Instructor and Coordinator of Nordoff-Robbins Certification training at Molloy College in Rockville Centre, NY.
-Having retired from NYU in August 2016, I I am currently Adjunct Instructor at SUNY New Paltz teaching "Piano for Music Therapists" and "Song Writing in Music Therapy"; work part-time as a music therapist at In Flight, Inc. in Ghent, NY, maintaining a small private practice, and developing Continuing Education and Supervision opportunities through MAKE THERAPY MUSICAL.
+I expanded my academic experience, serving as Adjunct Instructor and Coordinator of Nordoff-Robbins Certification training at Molloy College in Rockville Centre, NY.
+Having retired from NYU in August 2016, I am currently an Adjunct Instructor at SUNY New Paltz teaching "Piano for Music Therapists" and "Song Writing in Music Therapy"; work part-time as a music therapist at In Flight, Inc. in Ghent, NY, maintain a small private practice, and have developed Continuing Education and Supervision opportunities through MAKE THERAPY MUSICAL.

 As music therapists, we offer a unique and precious means of engagement—music—an art which we can continually develop to support the well-being and creative life of our clients.
 My intention is to offer opportunities for musical and clinical development through MAKE THERAPY MUSICAL-Creative Arts Therapy PLLC.